khanna7/BARS/transmission_model/swift_proj/README.md

  * `data/test_input_params.txt` - sample input parameters to sweep over
  * `scripts/trans_model.sh` - the bash script file that actually runs the model.
 The model.props file and the executable to use can be set in here.
  * `swift/run_trans_model_sweep.sh` - bash script used to launch swift.
-The number of processes to use, walltime, and processes per node (PPN) can be set in here.
+The file containing the matrix of parameters that need to be swept over, the number of processes to use, walltime, and processes per node (PPN) can be set in here.
  * `swift/trans_model_sweep.swift` - the swift script that peforms the sweep.